ejovo13/libejovo/README.md

 ![MacOs](https://github.com/ejovo13/informatique-TP4/actions/workflows/Mac.yml/badge.svg)
 ![Windows](https://github.com/ejovo13/informatique-TP4/actions/workflows/Windows.yml/badge.svg)

 This repo contains my solutions to the exercises presented in TP4.
 All of the exercises can be made with CMake.
-Unfortunately, CMake will not successfully build on MacOs since `ejovo_rand.h` makes use of the `getrandom` function that is only defined on Linux systems.
-Hence, the build is passing for Ubuntu and builds just fine on my arch machine.

-Todo:
-- [ ] Add build support for Mac and Windows

 ### Build
 Build with cmake.
 The executable files will be output in the `bin` directory.